 Sometimes families are asked to contribute toward the extra expenses incurred with field trips, but no child will be denied the opportunity to participate in any outing for nonpayment.
-Family members will be invited to join us when their schedules allow!
+Family members will be invited to join us when there is room on the bus and enough tickets!
 A parent/guardian deciding a child will not accompany the class on a trip must understand that no alternative care will be provided by the Center.